JD-Williams/JD-Williams/README.md

 * :camera: I enjoy recreational photography and I also have graphic design skills to complement this pastime
 * :game_die: The only "game" I have... is Sudoku (and sometimes Minesweeper)
 * :movie_camera: Marvel >>> D.C.
-* :computer: I am presently learning new DevOps practices and technologies to efficiently deploy apps to the cloud
+* :computer: I am continuously learning new DevOps practices and technologies to efficiently deploy apps to the cloud